TBC2013 Volunteers

 Important Contest Dates

-• April 3 – Contest Deadline.
+• April 1 – Contest Deadline.
 The following items will be due electronically by 11:59pm PDT:

-• TBC 2024 Application online form, which includes student and parent/guardian contact information; student demographic information; student grade level and school information; poster title and category; and an indication of parent/guardian permission to participate and electronically share the poster for judging and awards.
+• TBC 2025 Application online form, which includes student and parent/guardian contact information; student demographic information; student grade level and school information; poster title and category; and an indication of parent/guardian permission to participate and electronically share the poster for judging and awards.

-• Submitted via E-mail to biotechprogram@ucdavis.edu:
+• Poster file submitted via e-mail to biotechprogram@ucdavis.edu:

 • The final electronic poster file (.pdf) attachment.